-- □ (4) at the time of the arrest, the officer reasonably believes that as a direct result of the accident any individual has died, will die, or has suffered serious bodily injury. - ☐ c.
+- □ (4) at the time of the arrest, the officer reasonably believes that as a direct result of the collision any individual has died, will die, or has suffered serious bodily injury. - ☐ c.
 Subject to Sec.
-724.012(a-1), T.C., a police officer is mandated to obtain a breath or blood sample where a person has been arrested for a motor or watercraft intoxication offense, the person refuses the officer's request to submit to the taking of a specimen voluntarily, and - ☐ (1) The person was the operator of a motor vehicle or a watercraft involved in a collision that the officer reasonably believes occurred as a result of the offense and, at the time of the arrest, the officer reasonably believes that as a direct result of the collision, an individual other than the person has suffered bodily injury and been transported to a hospital or other medical facility for treatment. - ☐ (2) The offense for which the person was arrested is Driving While Intoxicated with Child Passenger; or - □ (3) At the time of the arrest, the officer possesses or receives reliable information from a credible source that the person: - ☐ (A) Has been previously convicted of or placed on community supervision for Driving While Intoxicated with Child Passenger, Intoxication Assault, or Intoxication Manslaughter; or
+724.012(a-1), T.C., a police officer is mandated to obtain a breath or blood sample where a person has been arrested for a motor or watercraft intoxication offense, the person refuses the officer's request to submit to the taking of a specimen voluntarily, and - □ (1) The person was the operator of a motor vehicle or a watercraft involved in a collision that the officer reasonably believes occurred as a result of the offense and, at the time of the arrest, the officer reasonably believes that as a direct result of the collision, an individual other than the person has suffered bodily injury and been transported to a hospital or other medical facility for treatment. - ☐ (2) The offense for which the person was arrested is Driving While Intoxicated with Child Passenger or Boating While Intoxicated with Child Passenger; or - □ (3) At the time of the arrest, the officer possesses or receives reliable information from a credible source that the person: - ☐ (A) Has been previously convicted of or placed on community supervision for Driving While Intoxicated with Child Passenger, Boating While Intoxicated with Child Passenger, Intoxication Assault, or Intoxication Manslaughter; or